juanparker/starfleet_shipbuilder/README.md

 ## Building Ships Interactively

 Run `python ship_builder_cli.py` and follow the prompts to choose a ship class and install components.
 The finished configuration will be saved in the `ships/` directory as a JSON file.

+As you select each component the CLI now shows progress bars reflecting current mass, volume, crew, and power usage compared to the limits of the chosen ship class.
+This helps avoid over-provisioning while building your ship.